What is spirituality?

 Correspondingly, religion is a culturally-, historically-, and/or communally-situated system for responding to the inherent human desire for Connectedness and typically includes established doctrine, practices, and traditions, many of which cultivate Connectedness.

 In other words, humans have an inherent desire for spirituality/ Connectedness, and it is often through religion that people cultivate this Connectedness.
 That said, there are also many ways to cultivate Connectedness outside of religion.
-Check out the four Connectedness relationships and the Research-Based Spiritual Tools to learn more.
+Check out the Four Connectedness Relationships and the Research-Based Spiritual Health Tools to learn more.

 If you want to learn EVEN more